-There are a number of types of lids which are used when throwing pottery.
+There are several types of lids which are used when throwing pottery.
 Lids provide a focal point of interest for the jar or pot, and as such require thought in producing a lid which both fits the pot literally and aesthetically.
-If the pot is a truly functional piece, such as a casserole, the lid must also function in as efficient and effective way as possible.
+If the pot is a truly functional piece, such as a casserole, the lid must also function efficiently and effectively as possible.

 01 of 07

 04 of 07

 Domed Inset Lid Style

 Domed inset lids are another option available to the potter.
 They tend to be more graceful in shape, however, they also do take up more vertical space.
 Domed lids may be a stronger structure for pottery that has a large lidded expanse, such as a casserole.
 Even a slight doming curvature can help redirect weight and stress down into the walls of the pot.Continue to 5 of 7 below.